 - Feeling and releasing the pain of historical trauma – ‘To feel is to heal.’
 Feeling the trauma we are carrying from our ancestral stories is being responsible.
 It may be painful, but it is by stepping through our own pain that we are able to have compassion for others.
 If we resist it, ignore it, continue to look outwards, we unconsciously project it onto others and see them as ‘the enemy’.
 The beautiful and powerful Immortelle also known as Everlasting or Helichrysum, helps us transform the wounds that come through from our ancestral stories.
 Helichrysum is the balm that soothes the pain of the unconscious forces as they come into the light and touch our souls.
 Its wound healing properties bring disconnected parts of ourselves back together to be held at a central point of alignment.
 This is ideal when identifying and incorporating transgenerational trauma.
 Helichrysum helps us clear the fears that act as blockages to feeling and opening to the whole of ourselves.

 - Connecting with and beholding healthy ancestors (ancestral clan) so they may repatriate the wounded ancestors (ghosts) back into the ancestral clan.Going beyond the trauma and integrating the narrative.
 The trauma becomes your gift.
 Your strength is in the integration of your unique narrative.
 Marigold essential oil helps us connect with our ancestors.

 If you don’t know how to move forward and are feeling powerless and impotent faced with today’s world, maybe the solution lies in healing your ancestral traumas.
-Check out our Ancestral Healing class and let us guide you through the painful legacies to a place of transformation and belonging.
+Consider an individual consultation with us or our next in-depth mentorship.